Monkeypox and schools: CDC releases new guidance

 What about vaccinations for the staff?

-- People who have been identified by public health officials as a contact of someone with monkeypox
+- People who have been identified by public health officials as a contact with someone with monkeypox

-- People who know one of their sexual partners in the past 2 weeks has been diagnosed with monkeypox
+- People who know one of their sexual partners in the past 2 weeks have been diagnosed with monkeypox

 - People who had multiple sexual partners in the past 2 weeks in an area with known monkeypox